taxprofiler/taxpasta/paper/paper.md

 community wide assessment faced many of the challenges presented here, however, the chosen solution was to mandate a single output format[^8] for all profilers participating in the challenge.
-Furthermore, OPAL is an integrated tool performing assessment and visualization, whereas TAXPASTA follows the UNIX philosophy[^9] of doing one thing and doing it well.
+Furthermore, OPAL is an integrated tool performing assessment and visualisation, whereas TAXPASTA follows the UNIX philosophy[^9] of doing one thing and doing it well.
 The BIOM format [@mcdonald_biological_2012] was created with a similar intention of standardising a storage format for microbiome analyses.
 However, transforming